codepath/android_guides/Real-time-Messaging.md

 If we want to **use PubNub as a service** such that the messages are being received even when the app isn't open, we can check out [this simple example](https://github.com/pubnub/java/tree/master/android/examples/SubscribeAtBoot/src/com/pubnub/examples/subscribeAtBoot) which describes how to setup a `PubNubService` which subscribes to a channel and receives messages starting up as soon as the device boots.
 This solution is expanded on in [this stackoverflow post](http://stackoverflow.com/a/9608967/313399).

+## Mirrorfly

+Mirrorfly is a power-packed real-time messaging solution has inbuilt [Chat API for web](https://www.mirrorfly.com/chat-api-solution.php) and messaging SDK for mobile apps (Android, iOS) that helps to integrate chat, audio, video functionality into any platforms.
+More secure, highly scalable & customize.

 ## Contus Fly

 Contus Fly, an instant chat app solution provide [chat API for a website](https://www.contus.com/messaging-solutions.php) and messaging SDK for Android & iOS, equipped with voice/video calling feature has set on a journey to create seamless connectivity in powering the video and voice functionality through WebRTC.